Botswana Self Drive Itinerary: A Safari to Remember

 Apart from the lions, you will also see springbok, gemsbok, Cape Ground squirrels and the odd mongoose or two.
 Hyenas are around too as one stole one of Lars’s shoes he hadn’t hung high enough out of reach!

-It is the remoteness of the Kgalagadi that is the attraction here.
-It is also close to the border so attracts quite a few visitors from South Africa.
+The remoteness of the Kgalagadi is the attraction here.
+It is also close to the border, so it attracts quite a few visitors from South Africa.

 23. Days 36 & 37: Kgalagadi Transfrontier Park – Mabua Camp